micro-os-plus/build-helper-xpack/templates/README-MAINTAINER-3RD-PARTY.md

 ### Increase the version

-Determine the upstream version (like `0.1.0`) and update the `package.json` file; the format is `0.1.0-1-pre`.
+Determine the upstream version (like `0.1.0`) and eventually update the `package.json` file; the format is `0.1.0-1-pre`.
 The fourth number is the xPack release number of this version.

 ### Fix possible open issues